ichbinju0/Open-Source-Software-Team-Project/report(Open education's definition and history).md

 ## 4. The Emergence of Open Education

-Within this context, Open Education has become a fertile ground for fostering educational innovation.
+Within this context, **Open Education has become a fertile ground for fostering educational innovation**.

 It goes beyond the simple production and use of learning materials, embracing practices of sharing, dissemination, and collaboration (mobilization)